Walter Mosley: Career

-Mosley started writing at 34 and claims to have written every day, since, penning more than forty books and often publishing two books a year.
+Mosley started writing at 34 and has penned more than forty books, often publishing two books a year.
 He has written in a variety of fiction categories, including mystery and afrofuturist science fiction, as well as nonfiction politics.
 His work has been translated into 21 languages.
 His direct inspirations include the detective fiction of Dashiell Hammett, Graham Greene and Raymond Chandler.
-Mosley's fame increased in 1992 when presidential candidate Bill Clinton, a fan of murder mysteries, named Mosley as one of his favorite authors.
-Mosley made publishing history, in 1997, by forgoing an advance to give the manuscript of Gone Fishin to a small, independent publisher, Black Classic Press in Baltimore, run by former Black Panther Paul Coates.
+Mosley's fame increased in 1992 when presidential candidate Bill Clinton named Mosley as one of his favorite authors.

 Mosley's first published book, Devil in a Blue Dress, was the basis of a 1995 movie starring Denzel Washington, and the following year, a 10-part abridgement of the novel by Margaret Busby, read by Paul Winfield, was broadcast on BBC Radio 4.
 The world premiere of Mosley's first play, The Fall of Heaven, was staged at the Playhouse in the Park, Cincinnati, Ohio, in January 2010.
+In 1997, Mosley forwent an advance to give the manuscript of Gone Fishin to a small independent publisher, Black Classic Press in Baltimore.

 Mosley has served on the board of directors of the National Book Awards.
 He is on the board of the TransAfrica Forum.